University of California, Berkeley requires a minimum of 120 credits to complete a bachelor's degree.

 •an Air Force branch unit on campus

-Join the conversation about about UC Berkeley in the College Confidential forums.
+Connect with other students, parents, and admissions professionals to learn more about about UC Berkeley in the College Confidential forums.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved